code-disaster/steamworks4j/README.md

 The wrapper is written as minimal as possible without sacrificing ease of use.
 Its goal is to provide *just* an accessible Java API to Valve's C++ interfaces.

 > **In its current state, the wrapper only publishes *some* interfaces.
-Some of them are not exposing the full API.
-In basic, I've added everything we need for our own games right now, and what I've been asked to.
+Most of them do not expose the full API.
+In basic, I've added everything we need for our own games, plus what I've been asked to.
 Feel free to send requests, or even better, participate to add the functions and interfaces still missing.**

 **steamworks4j** is currently built against Steamworks SDK v1.32.